ikey4u/zsnip/README.md

-# Snippet - A library that contains frequently used rust code snippets
+# znip - A library that contains frequently used rust code snippets